SHAUN AMYOT → BALLET

 FRANCIS POMERLEAU → DRUMMER/PERCUSSIONIST

-He is also a member of the Gypsy Swing Dance Band who performed for the first time in 2015 at the Rialto Theater for a public of swing dancers (produced by the swing dance school Cat’s Corner).
+He was a member of the Gypsy Swing Dance Band which performed at the Rialto Theater (2015) for an audience of swing dancers, and at the Cat’s Corner swing dance school (2016).